-The durometer has a calibrated spring which forces an indentor point into a test specimen against the resistance of the rubber material.
-There is an indicating scale on which the hardness is read directly.
-It is calibrated to read if there is no penetration, as on a flat glass or steel surface.
+The durometer has a calibrated spring which forces an indentor point into the test specimen against the resistance of the rubber.
+There is an indicating scale on which the hardness is then read directly.
+It is calibrated to read 100 if there is no penetration, as on a flat glass or steel surface.
+(For specimens that are too thin or provide too small an area for accurate durometer readings, Micro Hardness Testing is recommended).